Statutory notices issued by the RDC

 Failing to respond to warning notices

-If you don’t make representations on a warning notice or invoke the expedited reference procedure, the RDC may assume that the facts and matters set out in the notice are correct.
+If you don’t make representations on a warning notice or invoke the expedited reference procedure, the RDC may assume that the facts and matters set out in the warning notice are correct.
 It will nearly always give you a decision notice on that basis.

 It’s therefore important not to miss the deadline for making representations, if you wish to do so.